 5 Nights in Kuala Lumpur Malaysia

 You have just arrived from Pakitan and settled into the hotel of your choice.
 The normal check-in time of the hotels is around 12 pm.
-Make arrangments with your hotel before arriving if your flight is scheduled in the middle of the night or early hours of the day.
-Early morning flights are ideal as you can have a full day to yourself and catch up on sleep in the five-hour flight from Pakistan.
+Make arrangements with your hotel before arriving if your flight is scheduled in the middle of the night or early hours of the day.
+Early morning flights are ideal as you can have a full day to yourself and catch up on sleep on the five-hour flight from Pakistan.

 Not booking a hotel before arriving is definitely not the best thing to do as walk-in rates are very high and you will waste time looking for a hotel of your choice.
 Make your bookings online to get the best rates.
 I prefer HotelsCombined Network to make my hotel bookings.
-You can get up to 50% discount on 14-day advance purchase.
+You can get up to a 50% discount on 14-day advance purchase.
 Select a quality 3-4 Star hotel with good ratings and reviews on Agoda Review.
 A comfortable hotel will definitely add to your enjoyment during your stay in Kuala Lumpur.

 - Download and install the ridesharing application GRAB.